ttb-hcmut/.github/microcluster/doc/design-notes.md

-This template is inspired by the formats of [this](https://github.com/ocaml-multicore/eio/blob/main/doc/rationale.md).
+This template is inspired by the formats of [this](https://gist.github.com/kinten108101/1436f0545ffba9f40125153aa66fe915).
 We use it flexibly to express design tradeoffs.

 ## Formatter

 Here we discuss the evolution of the formatter system.
 The problem is how to preprocess stderr output with styling (such as colors), in a way that is composable and maintains clarity of semantics.

-In XXXX, we introduced formatters, a preprocessing stage to add colors to stderr output.
+In [568dc77](https://github.com/ttb-hcmut/.github/commits/568dc77), we introduced formatters, a preprocessing stage to add colors to stderr output.

 1. We use formatters that can be combined.
-2. We use formatters that can be one-way combined by extending with additional rules (legacy)
+2. We use formatters that can be one-way combined by extending with additional rules
 3. We use the same formatter for all cases (current)

 Exibit 1 is ideal.
 However, there's currently no formatter implementation in the OCaml ecosystem that allows combination [^redirect].

-Exibit 2 is adopted by the current system.
-This is implemented by the `Microcluster_exec.Format` formatters.
+Exibit 2 was adopted for a while.
+This was implemented by the `Microcluster_exec.Format` formatters.
 These are extended versions of `Stdlib.Format` formatters in that they allow you to specify addition _styling rules_.
-By this system, the default Microcluster_exec semantics are implemented by `Microcluster_exec.Format.<private>translate`, while the modifications to the Cmdliner recolors are implemented by `Microcluster_exec.Format.Cmdliner.Re.styles`.
+By this system, the default Microcluster_exec semantics are implemented by `Microcluster_exec.Format.translate`, while the modifications to the Cmdliner recolors are implemented by `Microcluster_exec.Format.Cmdliner.Re.styles`.
 So, this method works.
 The issue is that there's a hierarchy between the default semantics and the Cmdliner recolors, where the former is prioritized / first applied.
 Furthermore, this styling rule system adds complexity to the preprocessing function.

 Exhibit 3 is what we concluded with.
 The reason we initially didn't consider this is because of performance reason, because recoloring cmdliner was an exclusive task for cmdliner.
 But it's upon that we realize the big picture: from a cmdliner user perspective, there's no difference between the stderr output of cmdliner, and that of the rest of the app - the two should be seen as one.
 The `?err` argument in `Cmdliner.eval` is an customization override, but that isn't meant to break the picture.
 Exhibit 3 has best declarativeness, at the slight cost of performance.
 But from a high-level programming perspective, performance optimization should be an addition underneath the abstraction, not a mainline abstraction.